-To respect and have good interactions with patients and colleagues from diverse backgrounds Knowledge Assessment Methods GMP Describe the equality and diversity y framework 8, EQ certification 1,3,4 Understand the importance of equal an open-minded approach to equal radiological practice 8, EQ certification 1 cultural and religious beliefs may ration for the ways in which patients' affect their approach to radiological to the cultural and religious needs 8, EQ certification 1 Understand that patients' religious with best radiological practice.
-Kn guidelines to assist in resolving di ow where to find legal and ethical 8, EQ certification 1 inees' personal experiences, values fessional practice and know when ue 8, EQ certification 1 Ensure that an equal, non-discrim interactions with both patients and 8, EQ certification 1 Recognise the interaction between and that there cannot be good here n mental health and physical health, alth without good mental health.
-8, EQ certification 1 Be aware of the role that individual combating inequality and discrimit to this work als and services can play in nation and contribute appropriately 8, EQ certification 1 Ensure that all decisions and action patient ons are in the best interests of the 8, EQ certification 1 Skills Communicate with patients and co olleagues from diverse backgrounds 7,8, EQ certification 1,2 Respect diversity and recognise to associated stigma ne benefits it may bring, as well as 8, EQ certification 1,2 Be aware of the possible influence concerning socio-economic status e of, and sensitively deal with issues during interactions with patients 7,8, EQ certification 1,2 Be able to communicate effectivel backgrounds and with special con 7,8, EQ certification 1,2 Behaviours Respect diversity within clinical pr actice 7,8, EQ certification 1,2,3,4 Recognise issues of health that a re related to social class 7,8, EQ certification 1,2,3,4 Adopt assessments and interventions that are inclusive, respectful of diversity and patient-centred 7,8, EQ certification 1,2,3,4 Respect diversity of status and va lues in patients and colleagues 7,8, EQ certification 1,2,3,4 Accept uncertainty arising from differences in values 7,8, EQ certification 1,2,3,4 Descriptors Core Level 1 Level 2 Aware of need to practice in accordance with guidance on equality and diversity Increasing practice in accordance with guidance on equality and diversity Independent practice in accordance with guidan equality and diversity
+To respect and have good interactions with patients and colleagues from diverse backgrounds Knowledge Assessment Methods GMP Describe the equality and diversity r framework 8, EQ certification 1,3,4 Understand the importance of equal an open-minded approach to equal radiological practice 8, EQ certification 1 cultural and religious beliefs may a ation for the ways in which patients' affect their approach to radiological to the cultural and religious needs 8, EQ certification 1 Understand that patients' religious with best radiological practice.
+Kno guidelines to assist in resolving dif ow where to find legal and ethical 8, EQ certification 1 Be aware of the ways in which trai and attitudes might affect their pro to refer a case to another colleagu 8, EQ certification 1 Ensure that an equal, non-discriming interactions with both patients and 8, EQ certification 1 Recognise the interaction betweer and that there cannot be good hea n mental health and physical health, alth without good mental health.
+8, EQ certification 1 Be aware of the role that individua combating inequality and discrimir to this work ls and services can play in nation and contribute appropriately 8, EQ certification 1 Ensure that all decisions and action patient ns are in the best interests of the 8, EQ certification 1 Skills Communicate with patients and co olleagues from diverse backgrounds 7,8, EQ certification 1,2 Respect diversity and recognise the associated stigma ne benefits it may bring, as well as 8, EQ certification 1,2 Be aware of the possible influence concerning socio-economic status of, and sensitively deal with issues during interactions with patients 7,8, EQ certification 1,2 Be able to communicate effectively backgrounds and with special com 7,8, EQ certification 1,2 Behaviours Respect diversity within clinical pra actice 7,8, EQ certification 1,2,3,4 Recognise issues of health that ar e related to social class 7,8, EQ certification 1,2,3,4 Adopt assessments and interventi diversity and patient-centred ons that are inclusive, respectful of 7,8, EQ certification 1,2,3,4 Respect diversity of status and values in patients and colleagues 7,8, EQ certification 1,2,3,4 Accept uncertainty arising from differences in values 7,8, EQ certification 1,2,3,4 Descriptors Core Level 1 Level 2 Aware of need to practice in accordance with guidance on equality and diversity Increasing practice in accordance with guidance on equality and diversity Independent practice in accordance with guidan equality and diversity